Updated 4/1/25

 Pasta salad recipes are common at picnics and potlucks, but chicken pasta recipes are a nice new twist on an old classic.
-Try my antipasto salad, taco pasta salad, and my very unique, authentic Hawaiian macaroni salad!
+Try my antipasto salad, taco pasta salad, and unique, authentic Hawaiian macaroni salad!

 Be prepared though, it’ll quickly become one of your most requested recipes…

-What I Love About This Recipe
+What You’ll Love About This Recipe

-Well, first I love that it’s not a chicken recipe you come across often.
+Well, first, I love that it’s not a chicken recipe you come across often.
 This chicken pasta salad is cold and creamy but also made with Italian seasoning for a lively, refreshing flavor.
 Here are some other reasons to love it:

 - Protein-packed